swiftdesign-apk/swiftdesign_documents/README.md

 GitHub

-YouTube (which includes Google Drive download links)

-APKPure market for quick access to updates

 Example of Sending Commands or Custom Messages to the Serial Terminal in swiftdesign Open swiftdesign: Click on the play icon in the top right corner.
 From the play page, switch to the stop or edit page; the icon will display as a stop symbol.
 Locate the design icon (a 6-grid icon) in the top right and click on it.
 Choose the third option to summon a button.